 While my schedule will vary a little from day to day, I try to stick to the following rituals as closely as possible:

-Since adding Alexa to my home, I’ve been using her as my alarm.
-I typically wake up to a song I like, which puts me in a relaxed mood from the moment I open my eyes.
+Since adding Hatch to my home, I’ve been using her as my alarm.
+I typically wake up to the sunrise setting, which puts me in a relaxed mood from the moment I open my eyes.

 Tip: It’s best to sleep with your phone in another room, so if you don’t have an Amazon Echo or another smart system that can wake you up, invest in an alarm clock!
 There are many alarms that will play songs or even wake you up with soft light — Which is so much better than a jarring beeping noise first thing in the morning.